Tony Mallett: Teaching career

 Mallett taught at Haileybury and Imperial Service College before emigrating to Rhodesia in 1957, joining the staff of the newly founded Peterhouse Boys' School outside Marandellas near Salisbury.
 He taught English and Latin and was in charge of both cricket and squash.
 He became housemaster of Ellis House in 1959 and senior teacher in 1961.

 In 1963 he was appointed Principal of Diocesan College in Cape Town, South Africa, a post he held from 1964 until 1982.
 The Xhosa language was introduced as a subject at the school during Mallett's time as Principal and black pupils were admitted for the first time under his leadership, although the numbers on non-white pupils remained very low until after he had left the school.
 Mallett House at the school was named in memory of him when it opened in 2003.

 After leaving the college he taught at King's College, Auckland in New Zealand, under headteacher Iain Campbell who had also played cricket for Kent and Oxford and who he had taught with at Peterhouse, and at St Joseph's Marist College at Rondebosch near Cape Town before retiring in 1989.

 Later life and family

 Mallett died of cancer in 1994 aged 70.
-His son Nick was a rugby union player who played for and later coached the South Africa national rugby union team and coached the Italian national side.
+His son Nick was a rugby union player who played for and later coached the South Africa national rugby union team and coached the Italian national team.
 He also played first-class cricket for Oxford University.
 Another son became a headteacher.